juniorsundar/neorg-extras/README.md

 **Examples**

-`NeorgExtras Page undone pending` <- Will open agenda view with all pending and undone tasks in current workspace.
+`Neorg agenda page undone pending` <- Will open agenda view with all pending and undone tasks in current workspace.

 Tasks are currently segregated by the nodes they are found in.
 You can hit